rickosborne/cascades/md/25-4-2-a-better-plan.md

 Irene's head fell back and she flailed her arms around, looking for purchase on the smooth walls and closet door.

-Pamela stepped around Terry and grabbed for Irene's harm.
+Pamela stepped around Terry and grabbed for Irene's arm.
 In a calm voice meant to be soothing she said, "We're not going to hurt you, Irene, but we can't let you hurt ev—"

 In a blur of motion, Irene kicked off the wall and knocked Terry off balance into Pamela.
-The apron came out of her mouth and she hissed something in a language I didn't understand.
+The apron came out of her mouth and she hissed something gutteral in a language I didn't understand.
 Her hands found the apron, now around her neck, and yanked it free of Terry's grip as he struggled to stay upright.

 "Idiots!"
 Irene spat at us, her Southern accent gone, replaced by something vaguely European.
 "Amateurs!"
 She clamped both of her hands around one of Pamela's wrists and twisted, wrenching Pamela's arm and forcing her to hunch over to relieve the pressure.
 Irene dropped into a rotating squat, spinning Pamela back into Terry, who had just managed to regain his balance.
-The flight attendants tumbled into a mass of limbs on the floor int front of the galley.
+The flight attendants tumbled into a mass of limbs on the floor in front of the galley.

 As Irene turned her back to me I dove at her, intending to wrap my arms around hers and keep her on the ground until the other two could get up.
 She must have anticipated my move as she rolled away just enough out of range that I couldn't get purchase on her as I slammed into the wall.